Canyonlands Regional Airport: Passenger

-Delta Connection service is operated by regional airline partner SkyWest using CRJ-200 aircraft.

-The United Express service is operated by SkyWest Airlines via a code sharing agreement with United Airlines and is flown with Canadair CRJ-200s.
+Previous Delta Connection service was operated by regional airline partner SkyWest using CRJ-200 regional jet aircraft.
+Previous United Express service was operated by SkyWest Airlines via a code sharing agreement with United Airlines and was flown with Canadair CRJ-200s.
+Both services were replaced by Contour Airlines with service to Phoenix.

 Facilities

-Canyonlands Field covers 985 acres at an elevation of 4555 ft.
+Canyonlands Regional Airport covers 985 acres at an elevation of 4555 ft.
 Its runways, 3/21, is 7360 × 100 ft asphalt, with displaced thresholds, and a gravel runway which is 2000 × 60 ft.

 In the year ending December 31, 2018 the airport had 15,750 aircraft operations, average 43 per day: 71% general aviation, 28% air taxi, and 2% military.
 46 aircraft were then based at this airport: 40 single-engine, 1 multi-engine, 3 helicopters and 2 ultralight.
-The airport will be closed for facility upgrades until May 2018, but the helipad will remain open.

 With the addition of regional jets in 2018, the terminal building underwent a major expansion.